Paul Antoine Bien-Aimé

-Paul Antoine Bien-Aimé was Minister of Interior and Territorial Collectivities of Haiti.
-He was appointed to the Cabinet by Jacques-Édouard Alexis on June 6, 2006.
+Paul Antoine Bien-Aimé is a Haitian politician and former priest who has served since November 15, 2024 as Minister of Interior and Territorial Communities in the cabinet of Acting Prime Minister Alix Didier Fils-Aimé.
+He previously held this position from 2006 to 2011 after he was appointed to the Cabinet by Jacques-Édouard Alexis on June 6, 2006.
 The appointment was approved by the Senate on the 7th and Bien-Aimé was sworn in on the 9th.

 Bien-Aimé retained his post after Alexis resigned from the post of Prime Minister in 2008.